ratwolfzero/Collatz/README.md

 The Collatz sequence, also known as the 3n + 1 problem, is named after the German mathematician Lothar Collatz, who first introduced it in 1937.
 Although it is a simple recursive process, the behavior of the sequence remains one of the most intriguing unsolved problems in mathematics.
 Despite its straightforward formulation, the sequence's complexity and the absence of a general proof for all positive integers have kept mathematicians engaged for decades.

-Overview

-The Collatz sequence is a mathematical sequence defined by the following simple rules:
+## The Collatz sequence is a mathematical sequence defined by the following simple rules:

 Start with any positive integern.